 The ‘Gene Therapy Trial’ is a world-first and offers hope to children with brain tumours.

-Often, the level of chemotherapy needed to affect the child's brain tumour you would cause significant damage to a child’s bone marrow and immune system.
+Unfortunately, the level of chemotherapy needed to treat a child's brain tumour can also cause significant side effects in the bone marrow and immune system.

 “Brain tumours are hard to treat because the drugs can’t get into the brain properly.
-This trial is all about introducing a gene into the bone marrow cells so that they won’t be damaged by the chemotherapy.”
+This trial is all about introducing a gene into the bone marrow cells so that they won’t be damaged by the chemotherapy” says Dr Geoff McCowage.